Diversity in the workplace: everything you need to know

 - Create an atmosphere of trust between employees themselves and between them and management.
 Diverse employees need to feel they can open up when they need to.
 Learn to understand subtle tensions and try to defuse them before they fester and blow up.
 Make sure your door is always open

-- Understand and communicate with your workforce, know who they are and in the case of those with more diverse backgrounds, learn about where they're coming from in terms of their worldview and perspectives, and their culture.
-For example don't invite an Indian colleague for a steak lunch.
-It's not hard to learn these things - it's called Google - and it shows respect for employees when you take the time
+- Understand and communicate with your workforce, know who they are and in the case of those with more cultural diverse backgrounds, learn about where they're coming from in terms of their worldview and perspectives, and their culture.

 - Don't view diversity programmes and training as a drag or a distraction.
 They might take employees away from their tasks when managers think they should just be getting on with the job but sometimes you have to spend money or time or both to get the benefits.
 Diversity workshops can at the very least help clear the air in case of an issue and at best promote understanding and acceptance